Automattic/Edit-Flow/readme.txt

 **Hiding comments from front-end**

 *UPDATE (2010-02-11):* You no longer have to worry about hiding editorial comments if Edit Flow is ever disabled.
-Edit Flow will automatically show and hide editorial comments on activation/deactivation.
+Edit Flow will automatically show (in the admin) and hide (in the front-end) editorial comments on activation/deactivation.

 **Threaded Commenting**